shooksteven/flight-delay/README.md

 5. Translate the notebook (step 3) into a more stable python file.

 ## Analytics
-1. Create a notebook to explore solving the analytical questions provided.
+1. Add on to the pre-existing notebook to explore solving the analytical questions.
-2. Convert the notebook to a normal python file.
+2. Convert the new notebook cells to a normal python file and added them to the previous file
-3. TODO

 ## How to run